How to Properly Clean an Apartment Before the Big Move

 What to Disinfect?

-In every apartment, crucial high-touch and frequently exposed areas often get overlooked.
+In every apartment, crucial high-touch and frequently exposed areas often get overlooked when you clean an apartment.

 For effective disinfection, ensure the surface remains wet for a sufficient time per the disinfectant’s instructions.
-Some solutions require air drying without having to wipe a damp cloth.
+Some solutions require air drying without wiping with a damp cloth.

 When you are disinfecting, remember to get all of these!